COVID-19: ARE YOU SELF-ISOLATING, CONCERNED, ANXIOUS, FRUSTRATED, LONELY, NEED SOMEONE TO TALK TO?

 Rugeley is very accessible by car, bus and train.
 If you are using public transport, please let me know to arrange transport if necessary.

-My practice is situated near the edge of the town, overlooking the Trent and Mersey Canal and close to the beautiful Cannock Chase.
+My practice is situated near the edge of the town, overlooks the Trent and Mersey Canal and not far from the beauty of Cannock Chase.

-I provide counselling and/or Cognitive Behavioural Therapy for:
+I provide Counselling, Psychotherapy and/or Cognitive Behavioural Therapy for:

 (Please click on each link for further information)

 Many people are advised by their GP to see a counsellor.
 The NHS provides free Cognitive Behavioural Therapy and sometimes other forms of counselling at their Wellbeing and IAPT Clinics, but the demand is high and waiting lists can be long.
 There are long waits for an appointment at a time you may need help quickly.
 There are counselling charities in larger towns and cities, and they, too, have many requests for help.

 Counselling offers a safe, confidential and supportive relationship, where people can explore and talk about what has led them to seek professional help.
 Counselling involves using therapeutic approaches to help increase someone's resilience, understanding and self-belief whilst identifying and cultivating their inner resources and strengths that may have become depleted by current or past experiences.

 The difference between counselling and psychotherapy is mainly about the complexity of the issues a person may have.
 I blend theories from psychotherapy into the way I provide counselling, in order to help people who may have more complex issues.
 This means I provide psychotherapeutic counselling.